Consulting Career Guides

 Engineering to Consulting

-1. Communication & Storytelling
+1. Communication and Storytelling

 2. Client Management

-• You’ll need to manage expectations without sounding evasive
+• Manage expectations without sounding vague.

 3. Business Acumen